Can you make cold brew with milk? Yes, but…

 This post may contain affiliate links.
 If you make a purchase through a link I may earn a commission.
 As an Amazon affiliate I earn from qualifying purchases.

-Do you add milk to your coffee, maybe even a lot of milk and wonder if you can shortcut the process by just brewing directly in milk?
+Do you add a little milk to your coffee, maybe even a lot of milk and wonder if you can shortcut the process by just brewing directly in milk?

 Milk is able to extract coffee but there are a few differences.